Estimating True Beliefs in Opinion Dynamics with Social Pressure: Model Description

 \section{Model Description}

-We use the model from \cite{opinionDynamicsPart1} which is a slight generalization of the model from \cite{socialPressure2021}.
-We refer the reader to \cite[Sec II]{opinionDynamicsPart1} for more details on the model and in particular \cite[Sec II F]{opinionDynamicsPart1} for intuition on the model. \ifacc \else Some changes from \cite{socialPressure2021} include the addition that each edge in the network has a (nonnegative) weight denoting how much the two agents' declared opinions influence each other and the use of bias parameters instead of honesty parameters (which are different, but mathematically equivalent, representations of the same process). \fi
+We use the model from \cite{opiniondynamicsCDC} which is a generalization of the model from \cite{socialPressure2021}. \ifacc \else Some changes from \cite{socialPressure2021} include the addition that each edge in the network has a (nonnegative) weight denoting how much the two agents' declared opinions influence each other and the use of bias parameters instead of honesty parameters (which are different, but mathematically equivalent, representations of the same process). \fi